Step 2: Qualifying Exam

 - Orientation Resource (provides sample questions and advice on preparing for the exam)

-CAPR has registration deadlines for the PCE Part 1.
+CAPR has registration deadlines for the written component.
 Check the CAPR website to ensure you apply on time.

 CAPR will mail you information about the location and date of your exam upon receipt of your application.
-You will receive your PCE Part 1 results by mail within 6 weeks.
+You will receive your exam results by mail within 6 weeks.

-If you pass the PCE Part 1, you will be eligible to register as an Exam Candidate.
+If you pass the Written Component, you will be eligible to register as an Exam Candidate.

-If you do NOT pass the PCE Part 1, you may rewrite the exam up to two more times.
+If you do NOT pass the Written Component, you may rewrite the exam up to two more times.
 After three failed attempts, a candidate has exhausted his or her exam eligibility.